GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/timing_configuration.md

-# Timing
+# Timing Configuration

-by default, the time inside helics has a resolution of 1ns.

-What is the difference between `helicsFederateRequestTime()` and `helicsFederateRequestTimeIterative()` with the iterate parameter set to no_iteration?
-Would it make sense to use force_iteration while checking for convergence at a single time step and then use no_iteration when I want to move to the next time step?

-the only difference in those calls would be that the return value includes an iteration_result enumeration value.
-Otherwise they make the same call. use the iteration in combination with the setMinimumChange functions then helics can determine the iteration if there is updated data.
-But that is not possible in all cases, in which case it is up to the individual application to decide on an iteration strategy
-There is also a max iterations flag as well

-Once the initialization phase is complete (registration and integration of federates, configuration of signals), the co-simulation proper begins.
-Every federate will request a simulation time from its core.
-This time request indicates the point in simulated time at which the federate knows it will have to execute commands so it can simulate some portion of the model or behavior in the system.
-For example, there may be a federate simulating a building and based on the dynamics of the system, it knows the indoor temperature will not appreciably change over the next five minutes.

-#### Request the Next Time Step

-Now it is time for the federate to request the next time step and then, once granted, progress to that time step.
-If the uninterruptible flag has been set for the federate, then the requested time will always be what is returned.
-However, if the uninterruptible flag is not set, then the federate may receive a time earlier than it requests.
-This will happen if there have been updates to value publications to which it is subscribed or to endpoints to which it has registered.

-To request time, use the following API call:
+The two fundamental roles of a co-simulation platform are to provide a means of data exchange between members of the co-simulation (federates) and a means of keeping the federation synchronized in simulated time.
+We discussed the former in (**TODO add link**) now we'll cover the later.

+In HELICS, time synchronization across the federates is managed by each federate requesting a time (via a HELICS API call).
+When granted a time, the federate will execute its native simulation code (_e.g._ solving equations governing behavior of a physical model, calculating a control action, processing and logging data, etc), publish new values or send new messages to other federates, and then when it has done it needs to do updated its internal state to the granted time, it will once again request the next simulated time it will need to update itself again.
+Sometimes this is determined by the construction of the simulator (for example, if it has a fixed simulation time step size) and sometimes the simulator will have nothing to do until it receives a new input (for example, with a controller).

+In most federates there will be a line of code that look like this:

 ```python
 t = h.helicsFederateRequestTime (fed, time_requested)
 ```

 For certain simulators, time_requested may be the current simulated time (t) plus a native time step.
 For other simulators, time_requested may always be the final time step (`HELICS_TIME_MAXTIME`), and it will only be granted time when there are relevant updates provided by other federates in the co-simulation.

-Like `helicsFederateEnterExecutingMode()`, this method is a blocking call.
-Your federate will do nothing until the HELICS core has granted a time to it.
+Generally, time requests are blocking calls and our federate will do nothing until the HELICS core has granted a time to it.

-Once granted a time, the federate is woken up and can begin execution at the granted time step.
+Once granted a time, as discussed, the federate is woken up and can begin execution at the granted time step.
 Remember that the granted time may or may not be the requested time as the arrival of new inputs from the federation can cause the federate to be woken up prior to the requested time.
 More than likely, your federate will want to check what time has been granted and may choose different paths of execution based on whether this was the requested time or not.

 Based on the time requests and grants from all the connected federates, a core will determine the next time it can grant to a federate to guarantee none of the federates will be asked to simulate a point in time that occurs in the past.
 If the core is doing its job correctly, every federate will receive a time that is the same as or larger than the last time it was granted.
 HELICS does support a configuration and some other situations that allows a federate to break this rule, but this is a very special situation and would require all the federates to support this jumping back in time, or accept non-causality and some randomness in execution.

 The [section on federates](./federates.md) addressed the data-exchange responsibility of the co-simulation platform and this will address the timing and synchronization requirements.
 These two functions work hand-in-hand; for data-exchange between federates to be productive it must be delivered to each federate at the appropriate time.
 Co-simulation breaks down if federates are simulating different times (e.g. noon for one, 9am for another) and exchanging data as if they were operating at the same time; the system is no longer coherent.